 Your orchid (Orchidaceae) loses all its flowers naturally after weeks or months of blooming.
 Since the beautiful blooms are the star of the show, the orchid plant looks bare and plain without it, but you don't need to toss it out.
-When the flowers fall off, the orchid goes into a dormant period while the plant replaces nutrients to prepare to bloom again.
-The period can naturally last six to nine months, but you can help the process along by giving the plant special care during that time.
+When the flowers fall off, the orchid goes into a resting period while the plant replaces nutrients to prepare to bloom again.
+This period can naturally last six to nine months, but you can help the process along by giving the plant special care during that time.

 Why Orchids Lose Their Flowers